ai2cm/fv3net/workflows/prognostic_c48_run/docs/local-execution.rst

 .. note::

-    An option "mpi_launcher" has been added to the subcommand "append".
-This option allows users to configure the segmented runs on High Perfromance Computing systems and cloud platfroms.
-The supported values are "mpirun" and "srun".
+    An option ``mpi_launcher`` has been added to the subcommand ``append``.
+This option allows users to specify the system-specific MPI launcher used when running the model.
+By default it takes the value "mpirun", which is relevant for running in Docker.
+The only other currently supported value is "srun", which is relevant when running on SLURM-based High Performance Computing (HPC) systems.

     An example of running model with 5 segments on an HPC cluster::